Optimizing Mobility at Eastern Colorado GRECC

 Article: Worried about falling?
 Here are 5 tips to avoid dangerous tumbles, other injuries.

-The Washington Post published this article, it has a number of quotes from Dr. Stevens-Lapsley but more importantly provides 5 steps that can be taken to lower the risk of falling:
+The Washington Post published this article, it quotes from Dr. Stevens-Lapsley but more importantly provides 5 steps that can be taken to lower the risk of falling:

 - Attend to your environment